 It is a very powerful and effective tool that is easy to use as a word processor where the learning curve is short.
 Like vise Word, Help+Manual is simple to use and gives you full command in WYSIWYG XML editor.

-You don’t need any long training classes to learn it because Help+Manual have the easiest tools that one can easily learn on his own.
+You don’t need any long training classes to learn it because Help+Manual has the easiest tools that one can easily learn on his own.
 Although, they do provide training classes.